• Menu

 The back-washing carbon filter system is installed after the pressure tank and filters the water.
 The result is clean, disinfected, and odor-free water throughout the home.

-Flow Sensor Systems Allow Peroxide Systems to Be Installed After Well
+Flow Sensor Systems Allow Hydrogen Peroxide Systems to Be Installed After Well

-In some cases, it's not practical to install the peroxide injection point near the well, or perhaps you are on a shared community well, and you prefer to have the system right where the water enters the home.
+In some cases, it’s not practical to install the peroxide injection point near the well.
+Or perhaps you are on a shared community well and prefer to have the system right where the water enters the home.
+Hydrogen peroxide also effectively disinfects water pipes and eliminates biofilms that can develop on plumbing fixtures.

 In this case, a flow-based system can be used.
 This type of system uses a flow meter to control the peroxide injection pump.